 Welcome from the Managing Director

-Students from around the world come to Challenger to experience our world-class training, state-of-the-art facilities and our wonderful lifestyle – with campuses located close to the beautiful beaches south of Perth.
+Students from around the world come to Challenger to experience our world-class training, state-of-the-art facilities and welcoming campus lifestyle.

 Watch Challenger's videos to learn more about the Australian Centre for Energy and Process Training (ACEPT) and the Australian Centre for Applied Aquaculture Research (ACAAR).